cbedio/OpenScout/README.md

 ## Assembly Tutorial:

 A fully documented assembly tutorial for the OpenScout with a 'Lazy Susan' revolute hinge is available below.
 Additionally, a comprehensive and fully annotated [Assembly Manual](Documentation/CAD_Files/Instruction_Manual/InstructionManual.pdf) with step by step 3D projections of the hardware build has been made available to print out.
+All associated CAD files and schematics are available in the [Documentation](Documentation) directory.

 [OpenScout robot with 'Lazy Susan' revolute hinge](Hardware/robot_with_lazy_susan_bearing/README.md)